-By the year 2050, only 36 years away, our population will double in size to 5.4 million.
-This change will occur in our lifetime and the decisions we make today will have a big impact on how our environment will look in the future.
-Will we have the quality jobs that our population will need to raise our level of income and pay for the growing demands on our education system?
+By the year 2050, our population will double in size to 5.4 million.
+The decisions we make today will have a big impact on how our environment will look in the future.
+Will we have quality jobs that are needed to raise our level of income to pay for an increasing cost of living?
 Will we have the transportation infrastructure needed for commerce to flourish and to maintain healthy and tolerable road congestion levels?
-Will Utah remain a desired place to establish a career and raise a family?
+Will we have affordable housing to accommodate growth?
+Will Salt Lake County remain a desired place to establish a career and raise a family?

-For this reason, I will focus on supporting policies that positively advance our state in areas of economic development, education, quality growth, and good governance.
+For this reason, I will focus on supporting policies that positively advance our county in the areas of economic development, quality growth, and good governance.

 Quality Growth: Strategically Plan for Growth